machal/cssmine-content/content/chapter-2-perex.md

 # Introduction

-Let's get to the bottom of this.
-The “CSS Mine - dig into web UI development” guide is divided into categories according to what they affect.
-First, we will look into [text properties](css3-text-overflow.md), then [background properties](css3-background-clip.md) and the we will gradually cover everything from [transformations](css3-transforms.md) and [animations](css3-animations.md) to [the layout](css3-multicolumn.md).
+Let's get to the bottom of things.
+The “CSS Mine - Dig into Web UI Development” guide is divided into categories according to what is affected.
+First, we will look into text properties, then background properties and then we will gradually cover everything from transformations and animations to layout.

-Almost every property is accompanied by a live example at [Codepen.io](http://www.codepen.io).
-Therefore, to get the full experience when learning new technologies, it is good to be online.
+Almost every property is accompanied by a live example at Codepen.io.
+Therefore, to get the full experience, it is good to be online when learning new technologies.